name240/M.Saim/README.md

 	About </h2>
     <p>
-      The Radiance School System is dedicated to empowering students through knowledge<br>
-      creativity, and moral values.
-We provide a nurturing environment that encourages</br>
-      learning and personal growth for every student.
+      The Radiance School System is dedicated to empowering students through knowledge creativity, and moral values.
+We provide a nurturing environment that encourages learning and personal growth for every student.
     </p>
   </section>